View the most popular items in our shop

 What sights do you see when you travel London at night?

-Watch a livestream of fatberg as it sits in store at the Museum of London's permanent collection.
+Watch a livestream of the Whitechapel fatberg as it sits in store at the Museum of London's permanent collection.